-How Much Does it Cost to Go to Iceland in 2023 (From the US)
+How Much Does it Cost to Go to Iceland in 2024 From the US?

-Traveling to Iceland might be on your bucket list but the biggest concern most people have when planning a trip to Iceland is budget.
-Since Iceland is an island and most items are imported, Iceland has always been a pricier travel destination.
-Even more so now, at the height of worldwide inflation.
+Traveling to Iceland might be on your bucket list but the biggest concern most people have about the land of fire and ice is the cost.
+Since Iceland is an island and most items are imported, it’s always been a pricier travel destination.
+Even more so now, with inflation.
 So, just how much does it cost to go to Iceland?
-Keep reading for a breakdown the cost of my four day trip to Iceland and updated costs for 2023.
+Keep reading for a breakdown of what I spent on my four day trip to Iceland plus, updated costs for 2024.

 How Much Does it Cost to Go to Iceland?